MARTIMM/HikingCompanion/README.md

 ## Application changes

 Versions have a letter added: D for debug version and R for a release version.
 When not added it is always a debug version.

+* 2018-10-24, 0.11.0
+  * Theming mechanism in place.
+Themes can be dependent on selected hike.
+  * About page filled with content.
+Also depending on selected hike.

 * 2018-10-15, 0.10.0
   * App can install hike data given by data container app on Android.